Nagumo-Type Characterization of Forward Invariance for Constrained Systems: Preliminaries

-where the set $C$ and the set-valued map $F : \mathbb{R}^n \rightrightarrows \mathbb{R}^n$ verify the following standing assumption. \begin{itemize} \item [(SA)] The set $C$ is closed, $F(x)$ is non-empty, closed, and convex for all $x \in C$.
-Additionally, the map $F$ is continuous and one-side locally Lipschitz. \end{itemize}
+where the set $C$ and the set-valued map $F : \mathbb{R}^n \rightrightarrows \mathbb{R}^n$ verify the following standing assumption. \begin{itemize} \item [(SA)] The set $C$ is closed, $F(x)$ is non-empty, closed, and convex for all $x \in C$, and $F$ is continuous and verifies the one-sided local Lipschitzness property. \end{itemize}

 We refer the reader to~\cite[Definition 2.1.2]{Aubin1991Viability} for the definitions of lower and upper semicontinuity as well as continuity in the context of set-valued maps.